celestiaorg/docs/nodes/celestia-node-store-structure.md

 - `config.toml`: This is the node's primary configuration file.
 It defines the node's core settings such as the network parameters and the node's identity.

-- `inverted_index`: This file stores indexed data that can be used make blockchain queries.
+- `inverted_index`: This file stores indexed data that can be used to make blockchain queries.

 - `/keys`: This directory stores the cryptographic key pair that is used to operate the node.